amos-linux/amos-calamares-xfce-config-dev/README.md

-# AMOS Calamares configuration for xfce
+# AMOS Calamares configuration for